defenseunicorns/uds-core/docs/dev/entra-keycloak-integration.md

     1. We would recommend testing all of these changes at this point to verify functionality of Authentication flows
     2. Select the `Admin` user drop down from *top right corner of screen*
     3. Select `sign out`
+    4. Should be redirected to a Keycloak login screen where Username/Password is enabled and an `Azure SSO` option is present

+    * We will disable the Username/Password Authentication Flow after we've tested that everything is working otherwise if anything is misconfigured, you won't be able to get back in and will have to start this process over again.

+    5. Select the `Azure SSO` option
-    4. Should experience some redirects and land on Entra Login page
+    6. Should experience some redirects and land on Entra Login page
-    5. Enter Entra Users information
+    7. Enter Entra Users information
-    6. Should be redirected to the Admin UI again with full permissions
+    8. Should be redirected to the Admin UI again with full permissions

-7. FINALLY - Remove Temporary Admin User
+7. FINALLY
+    1. When configuration of Keycloak is complete and everything is working, do these final steps:
+    2. Disable Username Password Auth
+        1. Select `Authentication` from *left side nav bar* under *Configure*
+        2. Find the newly created `browser-idp-redirect` Authentication Flow
+        3. Select the three dots at the *far right of the row*
+        4. Select the `Bind flow` option
+        5. Select the `Browser flow` from the dropdown and click `Save`

+        * Since we are shifting authentication to Entra, we setup an Authentication flow that automatically redirects users to Entra when they need to login or register.
+This mitigates both confusion and misconfigurations.

-    1. When configuration of Keycloak is complete it's recommended to remove the admin user that was initial created
+    1. Remove the admin user that was initial created
-    2. Select `Users` tab from *left side nav bar* under *Manage*
+        1. Select `Users` tab from *left side nav bar* under *Manage*
-    3. This next step will remove you from Keycloak if you're still using the temp admin user
+        2. This next step will remove you from Keycloak if you're still using the temp admin user
-    4. Select the three dots from the *far right of admin row*
+        3. Select the three dots from the *far right of admin row*
-    5. Select `Delete`
+        4. Select `Delete`

         * This user is a requirement for keycloak to be accessed and configured the very first time.
 So by default this user is a super user and should be removed so that a user cannot assume the admin users creds.

 ### UDS Realm
 1. Configure the SAML Identity Provider for Azure